 The Working Group is responsible for its finances; therefore, an officer of the Working Group shall perform the responsibilities of the Treasurer.
 If there is a Treasurer, this clause may be modified to include additional responsibilities.

 If the funds are minimal and transactions not complicated, the officer position of Treasurer is not required and can be assumed by one of the other officers.
-In this case, the responsibilities a) to d) below shall be added to the responsibilities of either the Vice Chair (3.4.2), or Secretary (3.4.3) or another officer.
+In this case, the responsibilities a) to d) below shall be added to the responsibilities of either the Vice-Chair (3.4.2), or Secretary (3.4.3) or another officer (e.g., if Clause 6.3 Meeting Fees remains in use).
 If there are no funds the clause is not required, and the text below shall be removed and replaced with the words “Not applicable.”

 The Treasurer shall:

-Maintain a budget.
+Maintain a budget, if applicable.

-Control all funds into and out of the Working Group’s bank account.
+Control all funds into and out of the Working Group’s bank account, if applicable.

 Follow IEEE policies concerning standards meetings and finances.

-Ensure that the Working Group adheres to the IEEE Financial Operations Manual.
+Ensure that the Working Group adheres to the IEEE Finance Operations Manual and the Annual Financial Report clause in the IEEE-SA Standards Board Operations Manual.

 Being familiar with training materials available through IEEE Standards Development Online.